 Use the search box to perform quick searches on the menu metadata or on the transcripts.

 Click on Advanced Seach to perform more complicated searches and to get more precise results.
-(If you do not see all of the fields that are listed below in the drop down box, click on Menu Collection on the gray bar and then try again.)
+For all advanced search options, check only the CIA Menu Collection box and click Save.

 Title - The title is taken directly from the menu and may include the name of the restaurant, name of event, and type of meal.
 It is recorded in the language of the menu, so if you search for lunch in this field, your results will not include french menus for dejeuner!